Stoweflake Resort & Conference Center

 Of the local tours Stoweflake suggests to planners, the most popular is Taste of Vermont.
 During the four-hour tour, groups are taken to local favorites including the Ben & Jerry's Ice Cream Factory, Cold Hollow Cider Mill, Cabot Cheese, and Lake Champlain Chocolates.

-in Stowe, VT, unveiled a new program for groups to experience local food, beverages, and activities, both on- and off-property.
+in Stowe, VT, recently unveiled a new program for groups to experience local food, beverages, and activities, both on- and off-property.
 The program, Merchants-to-Meetings

 , brings more than 30 local businesses into the attendee experience.
 Everything from the small (using local maple sugar in the property's 50,000-square-foot, 30-room spa) to the large (tours through Stoweflake's partnerships with eight local breweries, distilleries, and wineries) can be brought into a group's meeting for a totally local, Vermont experience.